homahm/homahm.github.io/_pages/about.md

 General features of my work on the study of digital technologies include carefully considering the whole spectrum from <strong>pure user intention to pure platform design</strong>, <strong>performing cross-platform analysis</strong>, and <strong>putting observations into context</strong> when studying complex systems.

-I am in the job market for opportunities in the research industry and for tenure-track faculty positions!